Mannington Vinyl Plank Flooring | Pros/Cons, Options & Cost

-Welcome to another Home Flooring Pros brand review.
+Welcome to another Home Flooring Pros brand report.
 Today we’ll be giving you an overview of the Mannington vinyl plank flooring ranges, which include Adura Max, Adura Max Apex, Adura Rigid and Adura Flex.

 Retailing between $3 and $6, and offering a large choice of styles, colors and sizes, Mannington Adura should definitely be on your radar if you’re interested in vinyl.